 How to Value a SaaS Business

 How to value a SaaS business is perhaps one of the hottest and most ambiguous debates among small business entrepreneurs, investors and advisors at the moment.
-The debate ultimately distils down to whether a multiple of revenue or earnings should be applied to the business and, correspondingly, what that multiple should actually be.
+When valuing a technology business, the first question is whether to look at a multiple of SDE, EBITDA or Revenue.

 Stories of wildly high revenue multiples for unicorn SaaS businesses can seem at odds with the modest earnings multiples for smaller SaaS businesses, which serves to confuse the information in the marketplace.
 So which one is right?
 The answer is both, but they are entirely different investment propositions.

 The difference between the two situations comes down to the size and growth of the businesses in question, as we explore in depth below.